egmoreira/BC-VARETA-toolbox/README.md

 # BC-VARETA toolbox

 Tool for MEEG data processing based on Brain Connectivity Variable Resolution Tomographic Analysis (BC-VARETA) Model.

-BC-VARETA toolbox extracts the Source Activity and Connectivity given a single frequency component in the Fourier Transform Domain of an Individual MEEG Data.

-See the pdf file "Brief of Theory and Results" for an insight to this methodology.

-Functions and folder:
+See description of BC-VARETA and example in simulations at the link https://github.com/dpazlinares/BC-VARETA.

+Main Function for MEEG real data analysis
-- Main_EEG (**call this function**): Analysis of MEEG real data
+- Main_EEG (**call this function**):
    Inputs:
    - data: subfolder containing the EEG data, leadfield, sufraces.